ElenaCherpakova/wanderlust_connect/README.md

 ## License 📄

-The Concert Diary project is released under the [MIT License](LICENSE).
+The Wanderlust Connect project is released under the [MIT License](LICENSE).